wur-bioinformatics/introduction-to-bioinformatics/week3.md

 (treespaceandheuristicsearchmethods)=
 #### Tree space and heuristic search methods

-The number of possible bifurcating trees increases astronomically with increasing numbers of included taxa (terminals or sequences in your MSA) and cannot be calculated analytically (see [Box 1](w3box1_bifurcating)).
+The number of possible bifurcating trees increases astronomically with increasing numbers of included taxa (terminals or sequences in your MSA) and cannot be calculated analytically (see [Box 2](w3box2_bifurcating)).
 For instance, the total number of unrooted bifurcating trees for 10 and for 30 sequences is $2,027,025$ and $4.95 × 10^{38}$ respectively.
 In fact, it quickly becomes practically impossible to compare all possible trees and find the _exact_ best one.
 To overcome this problem, random trees are generated that serve as starting points for tree search in remote and differently placed parts of the tree space (see below).
 Different kinds of branch-swapping local re-arrangements can be used to improve the tree score, and then the best-scoring trees (which can be many) are selected.
 Such tree search methods are called _heuristic_ (rather than exact), yielding best possible estimates, though not necessarily guaranteed best solutions.
 Answers represent estimates, and whether or not the "best tree" is actually found remains an open question.
-%#% Replace (see below) with a more direct reference.
+%#% Unclear what (see below) refers to.
-(w3box1_bifurcating)=
+(w3box2_bifurcating)=
-:::{admonition} Box 1: Given a set amount of terminals (n), how many bifurcating trees are possible?
+:::{admonition} Box 2: Given a set amount of terminals (n), how many bifurcating trees are possible?
 :class: tip

 This number increases very rapidly with increasing _n_.